rufaromugabe/res-appwrite/APPWRITE_PERMISSIONS.md

 ### 7. ROOM_ALLOCATIONS Collection
-**Firebase Rule**: Students can read their own, admins can do anything **Appwrite Implementation**:
+**Firebase Rule**: Students can read their own, admins can do anything

+## Troubleshooting Common Permission Issues

+### 1. Authentication Problems
+If you see errors like `Document with the requested ID could not be found`:
+- This happens when a user profile doesn't exist in the Users collection
+- Our system now automatically creates profiles for authenticated users
+- Check that the user ID matches between authentication and the database document

+### 2. Authorization Errors (`401 Unauthorized`)
+If you receive 401 errors when creating documents:
+- The user doesn't have write permission for the collection
+- For admin operations (like hostel initialization), ensure:
+  - The user is properly authenticated
+  - The user is a member of the Admin team
+  - The collection permissions are set correctly for team access

+### 3. Hostel Initialization Failures
+To fix the hostel initialization issues:
+1. Run `npm run fix-permissions` to update collection permissions
+2. Add the appropriate user(s) to the Admin team in Appwrite Console
+3. Attempt initialization again with an admin user

+## Adding Users to the Admin Team
+1. Go to Appwrite Console > Auth > Teams
+2. Select the "Admin" team
+3. Click "Add Membership"
+4. Enter the user's email and add them to the team **Appwrite Implementation**:
 ```javascript
 // When creating allocation document